 Everyone Active’s net zero strategy comprises three main work streams.
 The company will start with more immediate changes before moving on to larger, more ambitious projects – both alone as a company and alongside our local authority partners, with the ultimate aim of the whole company, including the buildings in which we operate, eventually becoming net zero.

-Step 1: Making Our Head Office (Support Hub) Net Zero by the end of 2023
+Step 1: Making Our Head Office (Support Hub) Net Zero

 These changes include the following: